 - Step away from the decision (or sleep on it).

 - Make major decisions in the morning.

-- HALT and postpone decisions when you are Hungry, Angry, Lonely, or Tired.
+- HALT when you are Hungry, Angry, Lonely, or Tired.

 - Put the decision in perspective.

-- Flip a coin to determine what your gut feeling is.
+- Flip a coin (to determine your gut feeling).

-Do you find yourself struggling with decision-making?
-What can you do to make wiser decisions today?
+Do you find yourself struggling with making wise decisions?
+What can you do to improve your decision-making skills today?

 The Most Underrated Way of Saving Time